PollinaKire-FS/PollinaKire-FS/README.md

 I’m Kire (kee-day), a developer with a heart for people and problem-solving.

-⚡ Currently contracted at Idaho National Laboratory (INL) building secure, accessible sites + automations
+⚡ Currently contracted at Idaho National Laboratory (INL) building sites + automations

 🌿 Past: military aviation, freelance development, healthcare administration